brontolinux/tf-mod-cfengine-server/README.md

 ### debian\_ami\_id

-Description: Id of the latest AMI of Debian 10 for amd64 processors
+Description: Id of the latest AMI of Debian 10 for amd64 processors (this is always the ID of the latest AMI, no matter how you set in the ami\_id input variable)

 ### eip\_address